The Clearing House: Lawsuits

 In September 2009, the Clearing House joined a lawsuit in support of the Federal Reserve after a federal court in New York ruled against the Fed.
 Filed by Bloomberg News under the Freedom of Information Act, the lawsuit, Bloomberg L.P. v.
-Board of Governors of the Federal Reserve System, sought records showing where the Fed had lent $2 trillion of taxpayer funds during the bank bailout of the financial crisis of 2008.
+Board of Governors of the Federal Reserve System, sought records showing where the Fed had lent $2 trillion of taxpayer funds in the bank bailout during the 2008 financial crisis.
 The Clearing House has filed an appeal before the United States Supreme Court on October 26, 2010.
 The case was appealed but ultimately rejected on March 21, 2011.
 The Federal Reserve was required to release the data within five days to Bloomberg L.P.

 The Clearing House was also sued by the State of New York in Andrew Cuomo v.
 Clearing House Association, LLC to determine whether the U.S. Treasury's Office of the Comptroller of the Currency (OCC) had the authority to preempt a state's right to enforce its own fair lending laws against national banks.
 A 5–4 decision by the Supreme Court overturned previous lower court decisions that had ruled in favor of the Clearing House and the OCC.